-Demystifying Property Cycles.
+Demystifying Property Cycles

 Investment cycles have been the topic of many a dinner table discussion.
 Everyone seems to be somewhat of an expert on the subject or at the very least has their own very strong point of view as to where a market is going next.
 The ‘Property Cycle’ is no different to that of any other class of investment but of course, it has its own uniqueness and peculiarities.

-A ‘property cycle’ refers to the time it takes for the market to go from a ‘trough’ (generally evidenced by an oversupply of property, little or no growth or even falling values), to a ‘peak’ (when we usually have an undersupply of property, rising prices, rising rents and falling vacancies).
+A ‘property cycle’ refers to the time it takes for the market to go from a ‘trough’ (generally evidenced by an oversupply of property, little or no growth or even falling values), to a ‘peak’ (when we usually have an undersupply of property, rising prices, rising rents, and falling vacancies).

 Typically a new cycle begins when an oversupply of property, created during the final stages of the previous peak, has finally been absorbed into the market.
-Generally, the reason for an oversupply is that price rise during the upswing of the property cycle indicating a strong demand for property.
+Generally, the reason for an oversupply is that prices rise during the upswing of the property cycle indicating a strong demand for property.

 So more property is brought to the market and the laws of basic economics – supply and demand take over.
 What follows is a correction in the market which is seen as a plateau in property prices, and sometimes a decrease until demand catches up with supply.

 Population Growth.
 It is of course the actual number of people who live in any area which affects the supply and demand for property.
 And the longevity of that population staying in the area and continuing to grow.

 Employment.
 The availability of jobs is a major influence as people often move closer to where they can work.
 Without a stable income, the cost of owning or renting a property is simply not affordable for most of us.
 As people move to where jobs are being created, the increased demand diminishes the supply of property.
 This, in turn, starts to push prices up and as more buyers enter the market prices begin to rise.